azzarip/food-explorers/content/emails/Milano/MilanoDay0.md

 The Stazione Centrale is like a labirinth the first time you pass through there, built on multiple levels.

-### The Metro in Stazione Centrale is underground!
+### The Metro Stop in Stazione Centrale is underground!

 You can follow Google to bring you safely to destination.